NamanBansal67/RePurchase-Ai/README.md

 # RePurchase Ai
-Analyzed audiobook sales data to determine future human behavior
+Used past sales data for an audio book company to create a prediction model in Python to predict which customers are most likely to repurchase products.